ropensci/roweb3/content/blog/2022-01-11-gather-on-ropensci-forum/index.md

 ### Code of Conduct

-The [code of conduct category](https://discuss.ropensci.org/c/conduct/25) is reserved for transparency reports made by our [code of conduct committee](/code-of-conduct).
+The [Code of Conduct category](https://discuss.ropensci.org/c/conduct/25) is reserved for transparency reports made by our [code of conduct committee](/code-of-conduct).

 ### Meta

-The [meta category](https://discuss.ropensci.org/c/meta/3) is the home for questions and ideas related to the forum itself!
+The [Meta category](https://discuss.ropensci.org/c/meta/3) is the home for questions and ideas related to the forum itself!

 ### Antartic